Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Graph Isomorphism

-It is straightfoward to check that the set of equations $\ISO(G,H)$ can be produced from~$G$ and~$H$ by an $\FPC$-interpretation:
+When necessary, we think of the equations~$q = 0$ from~$\ISO(G,H)$ as pairs of inequalities~$q \geq 0$ and~$-q \geq 0$.
+It is straightforward to check that the relational structure that represents~$\ISO(G,H)$ can be produced from~$G$ and~$H$ by an~$\FPC$-interpretation.
+As a structure, the pair of graphs~$(G,H)$ is given by two sorts~$\bar{U}$ and~$\bar{V}$ for~$U$ and~$V$, and two binary relations~$E$ and~$F$ of types~$\bar{U}\times\bar{U}$ and~$\bar{V} \times\bar{V}$ for the sets of edges of~$G$ and~$H$, respectively.
+For sets of polynomial equations and inequalities we use the representation described in Section~\ref{sec:sos}.

-\begin{fact} There is an $\FPC$-interpretation that takes two graphs~$G$ and~$H$ as input and outputs the set of equations $\ISO(G,H)$. \end{fact}
+\begin{fact} There is an~$\FPC$-interpretation that takes a pair of graphs~$(G,H)$ as input and outputs the set of equations~$\ISO(G,H)$. \end{fact}

-An SOS proof that~$G$ and~$H$ are not isomorphic is an SOS refutation of $\ISO(G,H)$.
-A Sherali-Adams ($\SA$) proof that~$G$ and~$H$ are not isomorphic is an $\SA$ proof of the inequality $-1 \geq 0$ from $\ISO(G,H)$, where an $\SA$ proof is an identity of the type~\eqref{eqn:sos} in which the polynomials~$s_j$ are not sums-of-squares but extended monomials, i.e., polynomials of the form $c\cdot \prod_{j \in J} x_j \prod_{k \in K}(1-x_k)$ where $c$ is positive real.
-A Polynomial Calculus ($\PC$) proof that~$G$ and~$H$ are not isomorphic is a $\PC$ proof of the equation $-1 = 0$ from the system of polynomial equations $\ISO(G,H)$, where by~$\PC$ we mean the (dynamic) algebraic proof system for deriving polynomial equations through the following inference rules: from nothing derive the axiom polynomial equation $x^2 - x = 0$, from the equations $p = 0$ and $q = 0$ derive the equation $ap+bq = 0$, and from the equation $p = 0$ derive the equation $xp = 0$, where $p$ and $q$ are polynomials, $a$ and $b$ are reals, and $x$ is a variable.
-In monomial~$\PC$, as defined in~\cite{GroheBerkholz15}, the polynomial~$p$ in the last rule is required to be either a monomial, or the product of a monomial with one of the polynomials from the set of hypotheses (in our case $\ISO(G,H)$), or the product of a monomial and an axiom polynomial $x^2-x$.
+An SOS proof that~$G$ and~$H$ are not isomorphic is an SOS refutation of~$\ISO(G,H)$.
+A Sherali-Adams ($\SA$) proof that~$G$ and~$H$ are not isomorphic is an~$\SA$ proof of the inequality~$-1 \geq 0$ from~$\ISO(G,H)$, where an~$\SA$ proof is an identity of the type~\eqref{eqn:sos} in which the polynomials~$s_q$ are not sums-of-squares but sums of extended monomials, i.e., polynomials of the form~$\sum_{i \in I} c_i\prod_{j \in J_i} x_j \prod_{k \in K_i}(1-x_k)$ where each~$c_i$ is a positive real, and each~$J_i$ and~$K_i$ is a subset of indices of variables.
+A Polynomial Calculus~($\PC$) proof that~$G$ and~$H$ are not isomorphic is a~$\PC$ proof of the equation~$-1 = 0$ from the system of polynomial equations~$\ISO(G,H)$, where by~$\PC$ we mean the (deductive) proof system for deriving polynomial equations over~$\reals[x_1,\ldots,x_n]$ by means of the following inference rules: from nothing derive the axiom polynomial equation~$x^2 - x = 0$, from the equations~$p = 0$ and~$q = 0$ derive the equation~$p+q = 0$, and from the equation~$p = 0$ derive the equations~$ap = 0$ and~$xp = 0$, where~$p$ and~$q$ are polynomials,~$a$ is a real, and~$x$ is a variable.
+In monomial~$\PC$, as defined in~\cite{GroheBerkholz15}, the polynomial~$p$ in the last rule is required to be either a monomial, or a product of a monomial with one of the polynomials from the set of hypotheses (in our case~$\ISO(G,H)$), or a product of a monomial and an axiom polynomial~$x^2-x$.

 We rely on the following facts from~\cite{Atseriasdoi10} and~\cite{GroheBerkholz15}: